 A number of different methods of training babies to go to sleep alone, and to sleep for longer stretches of time, have been developed.
 Many of these have been evaluated by infant-sleep researchers.

-In the following sections we discuss the research that has evaluated sleep training methods; what it can tell us about whether these methods 'work'; what problems might exist with the studies done; and what else parents might need to think about with regard to other, potentially harmful, consequences of changing the way babies sleep.
+In the following sections we discuss the research that has evaluated sleep training methods and what it can tell us about whether and how these methods work.
+We discuss what problems might exist with the studies that have been done so far, and what else parents might need to think about with regard to manipulating the way babies sleep.